 By the time December rolled around, more than a few states with legal sports betting were setting record betting handles month after month.
-As the biggest sports betting market in the country, November’s betting handle in New Jersey cleared $900 million.
+As the biggest betting market in the country, November’s betting handle for New Jersey sportsbooks cleared $900 million.

-New markets such as Colorado, which made its debut in May, along with Tennessee’s entry in November are off to a great start.
-The results of the 2020 general election in early November cleared the way for sports betting in three more states (Maryland, Louisiana and South Dakota).
+New markets such as Colorado online sportsbooks, which made its debut in May, along with Tennessee’s entry in November are off to a great start.
+The results of the 2020 general election in early November cleared the way for possibilities in three more states (Maryland sportsbooks, Louisiana sportsbooks, and South Dakota sportsbooks).

 By the end of 2021, more than half the states in the country should offer legal sports betting in some form.
 While 2020 certainly had its ups and down, it laid the groundwork for the continued explosion of growth in the entire legal US sports betting industry.